sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 ### POST /api/MusicTagging/removeTag

-**Description:** Removes a tag from an existing music resource registry.
+**Description:** Removes a specific tag from an existing musical resource registry.

 **Requirements:**
 - `registry` exists in the state.